 Although most of my recipes use homemade gluten-free blends, there are benefits to using certain flours like chestnut flour which makes an amazing savoury tart crust as in my Gluten-free Brie & onion tart, or chickpea flour in Chickpea Dukkah crackers.

 Store-bought gluten-free products are a great backup for those time-constraint moments, but they have a tendency to be loaded with sugar and are heavy on the pocket compared to homemade alternatives, which is why I endorse making most of my gluten-free ingredients.
 Albeit, time-consuming, it’s worth it in the long run.
 Once you get started with making your own flour blend, then progress to making your homemade bread, followed by your own breadcrumbs and so on.
 By this stage, you can start generating an impressive line-up of homemade, useful and healthier gluten-free products that can be either stored in a sealed container, refrigerated or frozen for months.
 You’ll never look back plus the flavour and results are far superior to store-bought.

-An important component to a successful bread, pastry or cake/cookie dough is the addition of baking powder and xanthan powder or psyllium husk powder.
+An important component of a successful bread, pastry or cake/cookie dough is the addition of baking powder and xanthan powder or psyllium husk powder.
 The baking powder acts as a raising agent and the last two are binders that keep baking mixtures together and add a bouncy (glutinous) feel.
 Depending on where you live, these two ingredients can be sourced in most health stores, specialist supermarkets or as a last resort, at Amazon.
-My blog A guide to gluten-free flours, starches and blends explain in more detail their importance in baking.
+My blog A Guide to gluten-free flours, starches and blends explains in more detail their importance in baking.